 The cuttings of lemon verbena plants can be placed in a jar of water while you wait for new roots to form.
-Once they form, wait a few weeks for a good root structure to exist before planting the plant into soil.
-Once you see some good roots, you can plant it in a container with normal potting soil or outdoors if you live in a warm climate.
+Once they form, wait a few weeks for a good root structure to develop before planting into soil.

 As far as growing lemon verbena from seed, you can start them in your normal starting planters.
 Just remember that both the seeds and the cuttings need plenty of sunshine to form a good plant.
-Once you see the seedlings and they have grown several leaves, you can transplant the seedlings into normal sized pots.
+Once the seedlings have grown several leaves, you can transplant them into the garden after first hardening them off.

 Some of the most common lemon verbena uses include putting the leaves and flowers in teas and to flavor alcoholic beverages.
 You can use the lemon verbena herbs in desserts and jams.
 It is also wonderful in a good fruit salad.

-The lemon verbena plant is sometimes used in making perfumes.
+Lemon verbena is sometimes used in making perfumes.
 There are toilet waters and colognes that include the herb in their ingredients.

-Medicinally, the flowers and leaves of the lemon verbena herb have been used to help with certain medical conditions.
-Lemon verbena uses include using it medicinally as an antipyretic (fever reducer), sedative, stomachic and antispasmodic.
+Medicinally, the flowers and leaves of the herb have been used to help with certain medical conditions.
+Lemon verbena uses include its utilization as a fever reducer, sedative, and antispasmodic.

 Now you know growing lemon verbena is not that difficult, you can include it in an herb garden to enjoy its many benefits.